 It is also crucial to design a donation page that is mobile-friendly/responsive.
 This means the donation page will resize according to the device being used, allowing for optimal viewing.

 Keep the donation page to one page, keep it simple and clear, with a call to action displayed front and central.
 Use powerful images and offer multiple payment options.

 Read more about how to design a great donation page here.

 Improving your donation page is probably the single biggest bang-for-buck improvement you can make to your website and the most effective way to boost your fundraising efforts.

 There is no magic potion for successful fundraising.
 From the Ice Bucket Challenge, to crowdfunding, to social media, it seems there is always something ‘new’ that nonprofits think is “the thing” that will finally solve their problems and make them financially sustainable.
 Fortunately or unfortunately, the reality is that reaching the fundraising goals you want to achieve as an organization is hard work.
 There is no easy fix.

 Making mistakes in fundraising is normal, and it can’t be fully avoided.
 Everything is a process of growth and learning for your organization.

 Do the small things well and consistently.
 Make sure you do your homework before fundraising meetings.
 Make sure donating on your website is easy.
 Say thank you.
-Segment your donors and suporters and send only news that are relevant to them.
-Hire someone to write your fundraising plan, if you lack the expertise.
+Segment your donors and supporters and send only news that are relevant to them.
+Hire someone to write your fundraising plan if you lack the expertise.
 Make your impact report understandable.
 Interact with your social media followers.

 If you really put your heart and mind into your fundraising efforts – the results can be incredible.